NexPlayer/Android-SDK/advanced.md

 | foreground | The foreground color, or null to use the color from the original caption data. |
 | fgOpacity  | The foreground opacity, from 0 (transparent) to 255 (fully opaque).            |

-#### void setFonts (Typeface normType,Typeface boldType,Typeface italicType,Typeface boldItalicType)
+#### void setFonts (Typeface normType, Typeface boldType, Typeface italicType, Typeface boldItalicType)

 This method sets the fonts to be used for CEA 708 closed captions.

-Four typefaces may be specified for different combinations of **bold** anditalics.
+Four typefaces may be specified for different combinations of **bold** and italics.
 The caption renderer will select the appropriate typeface from among these based on the CEA 708 captions being displayed.

 For best results, specify all four typefaces.
 Any typeface can be set to *null*, in which case the system default